XaeroVincent/freebsd-wine-wow64/README.md

 ## Known Issues:
 * 32-bit WineD3D performance is extremely poor.
 Please use Damavand with `WINE_D3D_CONFIG="renderer=vulkan"`, DXVK, or the Zink (OpenGL on Vulkan) Mesa driver for impacted 32-bit applications.
 * 32-bit OpenGL applications are currently limited to OpenGL 4.3.
 64-bit applications aren't impacted and have full OpenGL 4.6 exposed to them.
 * The new WOW64 mode is considered experimental and may have bugs that can lead to unexpected issues with certain applications.
-Please report any WOW64-related issues to upstream Wine.
+Please test Wine on Linux before reporting any WOW64-related issues to upstream Wine.